emworship/emworship.github.io/about/index.md

 ## Who are we

 EM WORSHIP is run by Nick Malcolm, based out of Wellington, New Zealand.
-Nick is a worship leader at [Karori Baptist Church](http://www.kbc.org.nz) as a way to collect his thoughts, and hopefully help others.
+Nick is part of [Karori Baptist Church](http://www.kbc.org.nz), where he sometimes leads worship.

 Nick also has a background in the Anglican choral tradition, having sung with Nelson & Wellington's Cathedral Choirs for many years.